bartoszstec/bartoszstec/README.md

 - **TF-IDF (Term Frequency-Inverse Document Frequency)** for feature extraction, converting text into numerical representations.
 - **Model serialization with Joblib** for efficient loading and inference.

-The model was trained on **partly real-world e-commerce data** and tested using **confusion matrices** to evaluate classification performance.
+The model was trained on a dataset containing real-world e-commerce reviews and evaluated using a confusion matrix to assess classification accuracy.

 ## 🏗 System Architecture
 This diagram illustrates the architecture of my engineering project: